wynnson/mochi-esp-32/README.md

 - Built with PlatformIO for modern ESP32 development
 - Uses U8g2 for efficient monochrome graphics rendering
 - Frame buffer control and loop timing for smooth visuals
-- Easy-to-extend architecture (add more animations or features!)

 ---